FelipeDecome/hobbynize/README.md

-# activity-list-app
+# Hobbynize
- An activity list App build with React and NodeJS.
+ A Hobby list App built with React and NodeJS.